Home » Meaningful Minutes » 5 Ways US Interest Rate Hike Affects India

 The Indian currency has been inching closer to the Rs 67-to-a-dollar levels the past few sessions.
 Going forward, though, analysts expect it to be stable.
 This is mainly because foreign investors are unlikely to exit from their investments in India as they had in 2013.
 In fact, credit ratings agency, Moody’s, expects the Indian rupee to be the least exposed to depreciation, according to media reports.

-• Focus on Indian economy
+• Focus On Indian Economy

 In 2013, India was the worst affected after the US Fed announced the rollback of its ‘Quantitative Easing’ policy.
 Today, however, India is likely to be the least affected party amongst all emerging markets.
 This is because of the inherent strengths in its economy like higher growth rates, falling inflation, and government reform measures.
 Moreover, India is positively affected by the fall in global oil prices.
 All these factors could help corporate profit growth.
 This is why investors are likely to focus on companies benefited by these factors like auto, infrastructure and capital goods companies.

-• Domestic investment
+• Domestic Investment

 In the last one year, domestic investors have returned to the Indian equity market in droves.
 With inflation falling, consumers are saving more.
 These savings, in turn, are being directed towards equities.
 As a result, even if a few foreign investors exit, domestic investment will likely support the markets.